before canals were excavated as short-cuts, the James River shipping channel followed the blue line (Dutch Gap Canal/Aiken Swamp Cutoff is red line)

 In 1864, General Ulysses S. Grant led Union forces south on the Overland Campaign.
 Heavy losses outside Richmond at Cold Harbor made clear that he could not break through the Confederate trenches protecting the Confederate capital.
 He pivoted south of the James River and tried to capture Petersburg.
 Control of the railroads which passed through that city would allow Grant to cut off the supplies needed by the Confederate capital.
 The Army of Northern Virginia would be forced to move away from its prepared defenses, exposing General Robert E. Lee to much higher risk of defeat and capture.

-Grant assigned General Benjamin Butler and his Army of the James the responsibility for landing on the Bermuda Hundred peninsula and advancing west to cut the Richmond and Pettersburg Railroad, north of the Appomattox River.
-Confederate defenders reacted quickly and blocked his advance.
-Their defensive line, known as the Howlett Line, trapped the Army of the James like a "cork in the bottle" for the rest of the war.
+Grant assigned General Benjamin Butler and his Army of the James the responsibility for landing on the Bermuda Hundred peninsula and advancing west to cut the Richmond and Petersburg Railroad, north of the Appomattox River.
+Confederate defenders reacted quickly and blocked his advance by constructing the defensive Howlett Line.

-General Butler tried to bypass the defenses, such as Battery Dantzler on the James River shoreline, using a technique used by General Grant at Vicksburg.
-He planned to dig a canal at Dutch Gap, allowing US Navy gunboats to get around the northern end of the Howlett Line.2
+General Butler tried to bypass the defenses using a technique used by General Grant at Vicksburg.
+He planned to dig a canal at Dutch Gap, cutting off the narrow peninsula and creating Farrars Island.
+The James River meandered around the peninsula in what Virginia colonists had named the Seven Mile Loop.
+The planned canal would allow US Navy gunboats to bypass the Confederate's Battery Dantzler and get around the northern end of the Howlett Line.

 the canal at Dutch Gap was designed by Union Army engineers and excavated by black men